 In 2005, Caroline goes to visit her mother Daisy as she lies on her deathbed in New Orleans.
 Daisy struggles to tell Caroline something and shows her a diary.
 This contains the story of Benjamin Button who Caroline eventually comes to realise is her father.
 The diary tells how Benjamin was born on the last day of World War I. When Benjamin’s father saw how the baby looked, wrinkled and arthritic like an old person, he abandoned him on the steps of an elderly home.
 Benjamin was taken in and raised by the nurse Queenie.
 As Benjamin began to grow, he also began to get younger.
 Benjamin formed a friendship with young Daisy Fuller on her frequent visits to stay at the home with her grandmother.
 He soon began to explore the wider world and obtained a job aboard a barge, later being drawn into conflict during World War II.
 He continued to return and visit Daisy as she grew into a young woman and then started to train as a ballerina.
 As Benjamin reached middle age, he and Daisy neared one another in age.
 After she was forced to abandon her ballet career because of an injury, Daisy returned to New Orleans and they furthered their love for one another.
 As Daisy became pregnant and gave birth to Caroline, Benjamin realised the time was coming when Daisy would be forced to not only have to raise Caroline but care for him too as he regressed to childhood.

 David Fincher is one of the most interesting and watchable directors in the world.
 Emerging from music video, Fincher first appeared with the critically divided Alien3 (1992).
 The film that made Fincher’s reputation was the serial killer thriller Se7en (1995).
 The film’s brooding mood and unforgettable surprise ending made Se7en into a widely hailed classic and Fincher’s visual style was immediately copied by other films.
 Fincher next went onto the contrived reality bender The Game (1997) but returned to form with the amazing Fight Club (1999), a film with an openly anarchist manifesto that was a commercial flop when it came out but has since became a cult classic and cited as the voice of its generation’s disenchantment.
-Subsequently, David Fincher made the underrated thriller Panic Room (2002); Zodiac (2007) where he conducted a painstakingly detailed recreation of the events of the true-life Zodiac Killer case in a determination to find the identity of the killer; The Social Network (2010) about the real-life establishment of Facebook; the English-language remake of The Girl with the Dragon Tattoo (2011); and the thriller Gone Girl (2014); as well as producing the tv series Mindhunter (2017– ) about the establishment of the FBI’s Behavioural Science Unit.
+Subsequently, David Fincher made the underrated thriller Panic Room (2002); Zodiac (2007) where he conducted a painstakingly detailed recreation of the events of the true-life Zodiac Killer case in a determination to find the identity of the killer; The Social Network (2010) about the real-life establishment of Facebook; the English-language remake of The Girl with the Dragon Tattoo (2011); the thriller Gone Girl (2014); and the true-life Mank (2020) about Hollywood screenwriter Joseph Mankiewicz; as well as producing the tv series Mindhunter (2017-9) about the establishment of the FBI’s Behavioural Science Unit.

 The Curious Case of Benjamin Button was David Fincher’s seventh film.
 Based on a 1921 short story by no less than the literary great F. Scott Fitzgerald, author of The Great Gatsby (1925), The Curious Case of Benjamin Button had been planned for the better part of a decade with Ron Howard, Steven Spielberg and even Spike Jonze attached as directors and various actors mentioned in the lead role including Tom Cruise and John Travolta.